Greece: Athens, Delphi & Meteora

 1-2 miles, easy to moderate

-After enjoying an included breakfast at your hotel meet your guides at 8:00 a.m. in the lobby of your Athens hotel.
-They’ll be wearing Country Walkers shirts.
+After enjoying an included breakfast at your hotel, meet your leaders at 8:00 a.m. in the lobby of your Athens hotel.
+They’ll be wearing Country Walkers shirts for easy identification.
+Please ensure your luggage is tagged, as it will be transported ahead to your awaiting minibus, located a short walk from the hotel.

-Your destination this morning is the Acropolis of Corinth, but first, you stop after about an hour to admire the Corinth Canal, linking the Gulf of Corinth to the Aegean Sea.
-This engineering marvel was completed in 1893, though it was first proposed by the mighty ruler Periander in the 7th century BCE.
-As you gaze down into its deep canyon, consider that a swim race is held each year here across its entire length.
-There is no tide, but the alternating currents pose quite a challenge to the swimmers!
+Your destination this morning is the Acropolis of Corinth, but first, you’ll stop after about an hour to admire the Corinth Canal, which links the Gulf of Corinth to the Aegean Sea.
+Completed in 1893—though first proposed by the ruler Periander in the 7th century BCE—this engineering marvel cuts through a dramatic rock canyon.
+As you gaze down into its depths, imagine the annual swim race that crosses its entire length.
+Though there is no tide, the alternating currents present quite a challenge to competitors!

-After, continue onto the legendary Peloponnese Peninsula and the nearby Acropolis of Corinth, also known as Acrocorinth, or “Upper Corinth.”
-By some accounts, this 7th-century BCE fort built upon a spectacular hulking monolithic hill is the most impressive fortress-like structure on mainland Greece.
-It served as the last line of defense for invaders approaching the Peloponnese Peninsula during ancient and medieval times.
-Your walk highlights the low-shrub terrain; a rich medley of Roman, Byzantine, Frankish, Venetian, and Ottoman ramparts; the preserved remains of Byzantine chapels, Ottoman houses, and mosques; remarkably preserved walled gates; and stunning seaside mountains.
-If you wish, you can climb to the castle or fortress ruins crowning the summit.
-Then follow the packed-dirt pathway, taking in sweeping coastal views and stopping to visit the Church of St. Dimitrios.
+Next, continue onto the legendary Peloponnese Peninsula and the nearby Acropolis of Corinth, also known as Acrocorinth, or “Upper Corinth.”
+This massive monolithic hill, crowned by a fortress dating to the 7th century BCE, has served as a last line of defense through ancient and medieval times.
+Some consider it the most impressive fortress-like structure on mainland Greece.
+During your walk, you’ll traverse low-shrub terrain and take in a rich medley of Roman, Byzantine, Frankish, Venetian, and Ottoman ramparts; preserved remains of chapels, houses, and mosques; walled gates; and panoramic views of the seaside mountains.
+For those who wish, a climb to the summit reveals the fortress ruins and sweeping coastal vistas.
+Follow the packed-dirt trail and stop at the Church of St. Dimitrios for a brief visit.

 Included Meals: Breakfast, Lunch, Dinner